Blind Husbands: Background

 Von Stroheim entered the Hollywood film industry in 1914 as an extra and horse handler on the greatest cinematic spectacle of the period, D. W. Griffith’s The Birth of a Nation (1915).
 Von Stroheim made persistent, but futile efforts to find work with the Griffith production unit after filming was completed.
 By chance, he had an encounter with Broadway director John Emerson, impressing him with his sartorial knowledge of formal military dress.
 This led to a small role in a film adaption of Ibsen’s Ghosts with Mutual Film productions, followed by his first screen-credited feature later that year in Farewell to Thee (1915).
-Emerson soon enlisted von Stroheim to serve “as actor, assistant and technical advisor” on the 1915 production of Old Heidelberg (1915), beginning a two-year professional relationship and “the single most important influence on von Stroheim’s early career.”
-Von Stroheim’s fortunes rose with those of Emerson when the producer obtained a contract to direct a number of features starring Douglas Fairbanks.
+Emerson soon enlisted von Stroheim to serve “as an actor, assistant, and technical advisor” on the 1915 production of Old Heidelberg (1915), beginning a two-year professional relationship and “the single most important influence on von Stroheim’s early career.”
+Von Stroheim's fortunes rose with those of Emerson when the producer obtained a contract to direct a number of features starring Douglas Fairbanks.

 While working as production manager on an adaption of Shakespeare’s Macbeth for the Triangle Fine Arts studio, von Stroheim was impressed into service as one of several assistant directors on Griffith’s massive production Intolerance (1916).
 Von Stroheim may have set up a number of shots in this so-called “modern” episode of the epic production.